Top 5 Tips for Health and Wellbeing in North WalesPublished on 8 May 2023 by Gwion Llwyd

-It’s a way of life for many, and for others, an indulgence that’s actually good for you. #SelfCare clocked up over 10 million posts on Instagram in 2018.
-The holistic mindset looks set to continue to evolve in 2019, increasingly influencing how we choose to spend our leisure time.
+It’s a way of life for many, and for others, an indulgence that’s actually good for you. #SelfCare, the holistic mindset, is increasingly influencing how we choose to spend our leisure time.

 Ditch the digital and get back to nature

 It is a universally acknowledged truth that we all spend far too much time on our phones, tablets and laptops fielding notifications, alerts, phone calls and messages.
 And that’s before we’ve even opened up our social media feeds.
 Whether for work or play, there’s a huge pressure to be connected at all times.
 And that’s no good for our anxiety levels and general mental health.
 The flip side of that is that a few days away from wifi and a mobile phone signal can have a profoundly positive impact on our overall wellbeing.
 We highly recommend it!
-Bryn Bach cottage on the outskirts of Bala, Snowdonia, is the perfect place to switch off from the noise.
-Set in beautiful farmland – your only close neighbours are the grazing sheep.
-Far-reaching views of Llyn Tegid (Bala Lake) and the magnificent Snowdonia mountains beyond, it is a traditional Welsh cottage with an exceptionally warm heart.
-Sleeps 4, from £400 per week.
-Short breaks also available.
+Maes-Y-Coed, nestled in Coed Y Brenin forest, Eryri, is the perfect place to switch off from the noise.
+Set in beautiful clearing – your only close neighbours are the woodland birds and creatures.
+Far-reaching views of the forest and the magnificent Snowdonia mountains beyond, it is a wonderful holiday cottage with an exceptionally warm heart.

 Have a go at ‘Forest Bathing’